syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Paging.md

             this.PropertyChanged(this, new PropertyChangedEventArgs(propertyName));
     }
 }
 {% endhighlight %}
 {% highlight vb %}
 Partial Public Class OrderInfo
 	Private _OrderID As Integer

 	Private _orderDate As DateTime

 	Private _CustomerID As String

 	Private _unitPrice As Double

 	Private _Quantity As Integer

 	Private _contactNumber As Integer

 	Private _product As String

-	Private _shipAddress As String
+	Private _shipaddress As String

 	Public Property OrderID() As Integer
 		Get
 			Return Me._OrderID
 		End Get